-Background: The simulations are one of the most important tools for studying and understanding the underlying mechanisms of the protein folding process.
-Protein folding simulations have experienced substantial progress in the last years, they are performed using diverse technologies and they are reaching the microseconds and greater timescales, which generates very long trajectories.
-As a result, the analysis of these trajectories entails to complications and is necessary to create tools to simplify them, so that both the main events and the temporal order in which they occur are preserved.
+Background: Simulations are among the most important tools for studying the mechanisms underlying protein folding.
+Protein folding simulations have experienced substantial progress in recent years.
+Diverse technologies are employed, and simulations are reaching the microsecond timescale and greater, which generate very long trajectories.
+However, the analysis of these trajectories is complicated, and tools are necessary to simplify them so that both the main events and the temporal order in which they occur are preserved.

-Results: We present an algorithm to reduce long protein folding trajectories in a fast and parallel way.
-The algorithm divides a trajectory into segments to be processed in parallel, and from each segment selects the most representative conformations using a rapid clustering strategy, which takes advantage of the temporal order of the conformations to compare them locally, avoiding an all-versus-all comparison.
-The algorithm reduces a trajectory in a high percentage, preserving both the patterns and the structure obtained by other more complex reduction techniques.
-In addition, its performance is close to that shown by other efficient reduction techniques, and this performance is improved when executed in parallel using more than one core.
+Results: We present an algorithm to reduce long protein-folding trajectories in a fast and parallel way.
+The algorithm divides a trajectory into segments to be processed in parallel and then selects from each segment the most representative conformations using a rapid clustering strategy.
+This strategy leverages the temporal order of the conformations to compare them locally, avoiding an all-versus-all comparison.
+The algorithm reduces a trajectory by a high percentage, preserving both the patterns and the structure obtained by other, more complex reduction techniques.
+In addition, its performance is close to that of other efficient reduction techniques and is improved when executed in parallel using more than one core.

-Conclusions: The developed algorithm quickly reduces a protein folding trajectory by selecting its most representative conformations and thus preserving both its structure and its temporal order.
-The reduced trajectories can be used as input for more complex analysis techniques and even for other reduction techniques that become impractical when faced with long folding trajectories.
-The algorithm is fast and is designed to run in parallel on conventional PCs with multi-core technology, which are present in most typical research laboratories.
+Conclusions: The developed algorithm quickly reduces a protein folding trajectory by selecting its most representative conformations and preserves both the structure and temporal order of the trajectory.
+The reduced trajectories can be used as input for more complex analysis techniques and for other reduction techniques that are impractical for use with long folding trajectories.
+The algorithm is fast and is designed to run in parallel on conventional PCs with multicore technology, which are present in most typical research laboratories.

 Keywords: Protein folding simulations; Protein structure comparison; Protein structure clustering